Understanding Recipes¶

 # Step 3 receives everything

-- name: synthesize
+- id: synthesize

 prompt: |

-Original target: {{ target_directory }}
+Original target: {{target_directory}}

-Gathered info: {{ steps.gather-info.result }}
+Gathered info: {{gathered_info}}

-Processed info: {{ steps.process-info.result }}
+Processed info: {{processed_info}}

 Template Syntax¶

-Recipes use Jinja2-style templating for dynamic content:
+Recipes use double-brace templating for dynamic content:

 Step Options¶